Shuboy742/Depression_Detection_DL/README.md

-Emotion Recognition and Depression Detection System using Deep Learning This project implements a web application for detecting signs of depression in user-uploaded videos.
+#Emotion Recognition and Depression Detection System using Deep Learning
+-This project implements a web application for detecting signs of depression in user-uploaded videos.

-Tech Stack
+#Tech Stack
 -Backend: Python (Flask)
 -Database: SQLite
 -Machine Learning: Keras (TensorFlow backend)